As an employee within Australia, you have some important employee rights that protect you at work.

 By understanding these rights, both employees and employers can enjoy a fairer, more productive working environment.

-If you believe you have had your rights infringed, contact MKI Legal for a free confidential discussion.
+If you believe you have had your employee rights infringed, contact MKI Legal for a free confidential discussion.